Howard E. Aldrich: Evolutionary perspective on entrepreneurship

 Aldrich's most influential works have presented, developed, and refined an evolutionary approach to organizational behavior and entrepreneurship.
 At the heart of this approach is the assumption that evolutionary processes are driven by entrepreneurs and organizations’ struggles to obtain scarce resources, both social and physical.

 Aldrich's perspective was developed throughout the 1970s, at a time when new approaches to organizational analysis were blossoming around the world.
 It was during the 1980s and 1990s that Aldrich's interest in entrepreneurship materialized and he wrote several papers on the subject.

 Career at the University of North Carolina

-Aldrich moved from Cornell University to the Department of Sociology at the University North Carolina, Chapel Hill in 1982.
+Aldrich moved from Cornell University to the Department of Sociology at the University of North Carolina at Chapel Hill in 1982.
 He was the first chair of the revamped Curriculum in Industrial Relations, later renamed the Management and Society (M&S) Curriculum within the sociology department.
 He specialised in Population Ecology, an innovative view of how businesses environmentally and cultural adapted to meet the needs if local and immigrant populations.
 He chaired the M&S program until 2003, when he became department chair of sociology, serving until 2014.
 Under his direction, the department's journal, Social Forces, switched from being self-published to becoming one of the major social science journals published by Oxford University Press.